GabrielMajeri/com-impl-rs/README.md

 This crate provides a procedural macro which helps with implementing [COM interfaces](https://en.wikipedia.org/wiki/Component_Object_Model) in Rust.

+It is currently able to implement interfaces with single-inheritance COM hierarchies, and handles constructing the vtable automatically.

 **Note**: if you only want to use COM in Rust, you can simply use [winapi](https://github.com/retep998/winapi-rs).
 This crate is for implementing an interface's methods from within Rust.